gems-uff/tipmerge/README.md

 -  Java

 <h3>Acknowledgements</h3>
-We would like to thank CAPES (10614-14-1) for partially supporting this work.
+We would like to thank CAPES (10614-14-1), CNPq, and FAPERJ for partially supporting this work.

 <h3>License</h3>
 The MIT License (MIT)